arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/Get-Started-ObjectiveC-iOS.md

 Url: Speech-api/documentation/GetStarted/Get-Started-ObjectiveC-iOS
 Weight: 100 -->

-#Get started with Speech Recognition and/or intent in Objective C on iOS
+#Get started with Bing Speech Recognition and/or intent in Objective C on iOS

-Develop a basic iOS application that invokes the Speech Recognition API to convert spoken audio to text by sending audio to Microsoft’s servers in the cloud.
+Develop a basic iOS application that invokes the Bing Speech Recognition API to convert spoken audio to text by sending audio to Microsoft’s servers in the cloud.
 You have a choice of using a REST API or a client library.
 Using the REST API means getting only one reco result back with no partial results.
 Documentation for the REST API can be found [here](../API-Reference-REST/Home.md).
 Using the client library allows for real-time streaming, which means that at the same time your client application sends audio to the service, it simultaneously and asynchronously receives partial recognition results back.

 This tutorial describes the use of the Windows.Media.SpeechRecognition API Client Library.